Klepac-Ceraj-Lab/echo_metadata/processing_SOP.md

 - [ ] Small biohazardous waste bag
 - [ ] Ice bucket
 - [ ] Ice
+- [ ] Gloves

 1. Turn on blower and light in biosafety cabinet and open sash.
-Let air flow for 3-15 mins, depending on particular model.
+Let air flow for 3-15 mins, depending on particular model (see instructions on hood).
 2. Go to 'master_fecal_samples' base on AirTable.
 Open 'Master' table, 'Aliquoting' view.
 Filter by DOC such that only 16-32 samples are shown.
 Print this page for keeping track of samples and for recording all the information in your lab notebook.
 3. With full ice bucket, take selected samples out of -80C freezer.
 Use thermo gloves to protect your hands from the extreme cold.
 Arrange in same order as printed database page.
-Let defrost on ice.
+Let defrost on ice for about 10 minutes.
 4. Clean inside of biosafety cabinet with 70% ethanol.
 Place pipette, tips, bag of cryovials, test tube rack, small tube rack, marker, and biohazardous waste bag in biosafety cabinet, wiping each item with ethanol in order to sterilize.